 Recently, the tech community celebrated the 20th anniversary of Java.
-It’s one of the most widely adopted programming languages, used for over the past two decades and it is clearly not going go anywhere.
+It’s one of the most widely adopted programming languages, used for over the past two decades, and it is clearly not going go anywhere.

 Additionally, demand for Java Developers is great, especially for companies that work on the latest application projects and applets.
 By that logic, shouldn’t there be an overabundance of Java developers in the industry?
-And, shouldn’t there be so much money and time involved hiring the best Java Developers?
+Moreover, shouldn’t there be so much money and time involved hiring the best Java Developers?

 Where is your money and time draining out?

 The true cost of hiring a developer is much more than his salary.
 According to Bersin by Deloitte, it takes around $4000 to hire a developer.

 There are too many expenses associated with hiring including the recruiter’s fee, administrative expenses, interview expenses, test creation, workplace integration, bad hires, etc. These are all the external and internal spending for recruitment in the designated time period.

 The cost of simply attracting the right person can be hefty.
 These costs add up to a major portion of your budget.
 The recruitment costs include administrative costs, third-party fees, such as agencies, advertising costs including job boards and social media, job fair and campus recruiting costs, travel expenses for recruitment, external assessments, background checks, and drug tests.

 Test Creation Costs